overbaard/multi-repo-ci/README.md

 ```
 A few things here.

-Since the tooling 'massages' the `mvn` commands to adjust the properties to include snapshots of other components, any `mvn` command must happen in a `mvn` entry.
+Since the tooling 'massages' the `mvn` commands to adjust the properties to include
+snapshots of other components, any `mvn` command must happen in a `mvn` entry.
 Other shell commands happen in a `shell` entry.
-The tool will give an error if you try to use mvn from a `shell` entry.
+The tool will give an error if
+you try to use mvn from a `shell` entry.

-Next the mvn command ends up having `-DskipTests` passed in (from the `MAVEN_BUILD_EXTRA_PARAMS` env entry), which in this component's build means it will skip all unit tests and integration tests.
-This results in a build that is as fast as possible.
+Next the mvn command ends up having `-DskipTests` passed in
+(from the `MAVEN_BUILD_EXTRA_PARAMS` env entry), which in this component's build
+means it will skip all unit tests and integration tests.
+This results in a build t
+hat is as fast as possible.
 ```
   #####################################
   # Parallel tests - depend on wildfly-core-build